-- A form NCP 4 for the declaration of a provider's position and interest vis-àvis the evaluating authority, must be included with the quotation/bid documents. - An official who is involved in the recommendation process, or who is in any way involved with the procurement process, shall also certify, as part of the recommendation, that he complies with The Prevention and Combating of Corrupt Activities Act, Act No 12 of 2004. - □ All officials who can influence the award of a quotation/bid are seen as officials who are involved in the recommendation process. - The register of attendance of the members of the Bid Evaluation Committee and the Bid Adjudication Committee must contain the following: - "I declare that I did not purposefully unlawfully favour or prejudice anyone in the decision making process in the recommendation and award of the quotation/bid."
+- ☐ A form NCP 4 for the declaration of a provider's position and interest vis-àvis the evaluating authority, must be included with the quotation/bid documents. - ☐ An official who is involved in the recommendation process, or who is in any way involved with the procurement process, shall also certify, as part of the recommendation, that he complies with The Prevention and Combating of Corrupt Activities Act, Act No 12 of 2004. - ☐ All officials who can influence the award of a quotation/bid are seen as officials who are involved in the recommendation process. - ☐ The register of attendance of the members of the Bid Evaluation Committee and the Bid Adjudication Committee must contain the following: - "I declare that I did not purposefully unlawfully favour or prejudice anyone in the decision making process in the recommendation and award of the quotation/bid."

-- All officials who are involved in the decision making process must sign a similar affidavit. - All officials, or users, or committee members who may have an interest in a bid or conflict of interest may arise must make a full declaration and excuse themselves from any discussion, evaluation or awarding process with respect to the relevant bid.
+- All officials who are involved in the decision making process must sign a similar affidavit.
+All officials or users or committee members who may have an interest in a - ☐ All officials, or users, or committee members who may have an interest in a bid or conflict of interest may arise must make a full declaration and excuse themselves from any discussion, evaluation or awarding process with respect to the relevant bid.